 Tine Wessel holds a BA of Textile design, handicraft and Communication- specialized in Embroidery and Cultural studies.
 Her mission is to re-ignite the old craft embroidery and she has worked for Danish ELLE Magazine, Kopenhagen Fur and for artist Cathrine Raben Davidsen.

-To open people´s eyes up for the qualities of embroidery as a meditative activity Tine Wessel got the idea for the book project KORSSTING NU which will be released in April 2015 and she has designed DIY embroidery kits in geometric patterns and cool colors.
+To open people´s eyes up for the qualities of embroidery as a meditative activity Tine Wessel got the idea for the book project KORSSTING NU which was released in April 2015 and she has designed DIY embroidery kits in geometric patterns and cool colors.

 What inspires you on a daily basis?